Top New Year’s Resolutions for Your Home

 How To Get It Done: Start small.
 “Think about the three areas that, if you could get them organized, would make the biggest difference in your daily life,” Amy suggests.
 “Work on one of them each month, even if it’s only for an hour a week.
 Focus on one and work on it until you finish, then move on to the next one.
 Let success breed success.”

-For more on remodeling in 2013, consider:
+For more on remodeling, consider: